Husbandry and Management of Parrot Species

 A variety of seeds, fresh budding branches, green foods, fruit, chicken bones, insect larvae, proprietary crumbles, mineral blocks, home made mixtures, cooked eggs, and honey, should always be made available, which should easily maintain stock in peak condition.

-Natural chalk blocks and mineral blocks will assist in maintenance of beak wear and thus will help prevent overgrown beaks, an eye must also be keep for overgrown toe nails as this can also be a problem in captive stock.
+Natural chalk blocks and mineral blocks will assist in maintenance of beak wear and thus will help prevent overgrown beaks, an eye must also be kept for overgrown toe nails as this can also be a problem in captive stock.

 An informed and practical approach to preventive medicine in an aviary is usually associated with successful management, quarantine, predator control, hygiene, nutrition and proper environment considerations.
 Intestinal parasites can only be successfully controlled by routine faecal inspection and the appropriate regular treatment.
 If care is taken not to introduce new birds into an aviary before a period of quarantine, very few infectious or parasitic problems will be encountered.